NYU-DSGA1012-S24/hw2/README.md

 correctly**.
 Therefore, an incorrect implementation of one function should (in theory) not affect your grade on other problems that depend on that function.

-Code questions for Problem 3 will be graded via a combination of automated tests and manual inspection.
-Unit tests may or may not be available at submission time.

 ### Rubric for Written Problems